Communication of the Trump administration during the COVID-19 pandemic: Testing

 On May 11, Trump claimed during a press conference that the country's testing capacity was "unmatched and unrivaled anywhere in the world, and it's not even close".
 When Chinese-American CBS News reporter Weijia Jiang accused Trump of attempting to treat the number of tests conducted as a "competition", despite the U.S. death toll, Trump replied, "well, they're losing their lives everywhere in the world, and maybe that's a question you should ask China".
 When accused by Jiang of having specifically said that with her in mind, Trump replied, "I am not saying it specifically to anybody.
 I am saying it to anybody who would ask a nasty question like that."

 On June 4, CDC director Robert Redfield urged those who participated in the George Floyd protests, especially those who protested in metropolitan areas, to undergo COVID-19 testing.

 During a rally on June 20 in Tulsa, Oklahoma, Trump claimed that increased testing was responsible for a rise in U.S. cases, and that he thus asked "my people" to "slow the testing down, please".
 White House advisor Peter Navarro stated following the speech that the remark was meant to be "tongue-in-cheek".
 Asked about the statement by a reporter on June 22, Trump replied that "I don't kid, let me just tell you."
-In an interview with CBN News aired later that day, Trump stated that the remark was "semi tongue-in-cheek", and denied that he had ordered the government to reduce testing.
-However, Trump stated that he did discuss with "my people" the possibility of doing so.
-He said that reducing tests would make the U.S. look like it was "doing much better", but added that "I wouldn't do that, but I will say this: we do so much more [testing] than other countries it makes us, in a way, look bad but actually we're doing the right thing."
+In an interview with CBN News aired later that day, Trump stated that the remark was "semi tongue-in-cheek", and denied that he had ordered the government to reduce testing, instead stating the large number of tests was the right thing.
+However, Trump stated that he did discuss the possibility of doing so.
 Following the rally, Trump continued to claim that increased testing was responsible for the increased number of cases.